Continuous Combinatorics of Abelian Group Actions: A positive condition for graph homomorphisms

 We now analyze the parity of occurrences of $\gamma$ on the boundaries of the 12 tiles.
 For each tile, if we set the bottom-left corner to be the origin, then going around the boundaries in the counter-clockwise direction, we will see forwards copies of $\gamma$ along the bottom and right boundaries and then backwards copies of $\gamma$ along the top and left boundaries.
-The parity of the forwards copies of $\gamma$ alternate, starting with the even parity for the first copy.
+As $p, q$ are odd, the parity of the forwards copies of $\gamma$ alternate, starting with the even parity for the first copy.
 The parity of the backwards copies of $\gamma$ also alternate, ending with the even parity for the last copy.
-Thus, if we pair up the first forwards copy of $\gamma$ with the last backwards copy of $\gamma$, and then the second forwards copy of $\gamma$ with the penultimate backwards copy of $\gamma$, etc., we will be able to apply the above connection algorithm to all these pairs.
-Obviously, we have to make sure that the connecting parths will not intersect each other in order for the algorithm to work, but this can be guranteed by the fact that $p, q\gg m\ell>\ell+1$, which guarantees enough room in between these connecting paths.
+Thus, if we pair up the first forwards copy of $\gamma$ with the last backwards copy of $\gamma$, and then the second forwards copy of $\gamma$ with the penultimate backwards copy of $\gamma$, etc., we will be able to apply Algorithm {\sc (c)} to all these pairs.
+Obviously, we have to make sure that the connecting paths will not intersect each other in order for the algorithm to work, but this can be guaranteed by the fact that $p, q\gg m\ell>\ell+1$, which guarantees enough room in between these connecting paths.

 For the first eight tiles, this will result in all copies of $\gamma$ being accounted for, and therefore these tiles will be completely colored with just nodes on $\gamma$.
 However, for the long tiles $\Tcqadpa$, $\Tdpacqa$, $\Tcaqcbp$, and $\Tcbpcaq$, there will be $m$ unmatched copies of $\gamma$ in the same orientation, with alternating parities.
 We will describe a different algorithm to handle these copies of $\gamma$.